GuoChengying-7824/type_I/README.md

 # irepeat.upstream.pl

+This software enables the user to determine the presence of inverted repeats in a region of DNA downstream of the gene of interest.

 User Information: The Perl script irepeat.upstream.pl has five following input parameters:

 -geno: for the location of the genome file directory which contains fasta sequence files.